Labor relations

-Labour relations in practice is a subarea within human resource management, and the main components of it include collective bargaining, application and oversight of collective agreement obligations, and dispute resolution.
-Academically, employee relations, a related term, is considered a subarea of labour relations that focuses on non-union settings, whereas labour relations covers both union and non-union workplaces, and both are taxonomically classified under the broader field of industrial relations.
-Labour relations is defined as "for or with whom one works and under what rules.
+Labor relations or labor studies is a field of study that can have different meanings depending on the context in which it is used.
+In an international context, it is a subfield of labor history that studies the human relations with regard to work in its broadest sense and how this connects to questions of social inequality.
+It explicitly encompasses unregulated, historical, and non-Western forms of labor.
+Here, labor relations define "for or with whom one works and under what rules.
 These rules (implicit or explicit, written or unwritten) determine the type of work, type and amount of remuneration, working hours, degrees of physical and psychological strain, as well as the degree of freedom and autonomy associated with the work."